 • Data exploration: You can collect and visualize statistics about the data.
 You can calculate and interpret the inter-annotator agreement for annotated data.

-• Pre-processing (and feature extraction): You can write a Python script to read and process the data, which converts raw data into a format that can be processed by supervised and / or unsupervised machine learning models.
+• Pre-processing and feature extraction: You can write a Python script to read and process the data, extract features and store the feature vectors.

 • Model learning: You can apply unsupervised and supervised models to your data.
 You can choose the right model for the correct type of data.
 You can create a feature analysis.
 You can generate output for unseen data.

 • Evaluation: You can correctly set up your model evaluation with a train / test split and cross validation if necessary.
 You can evaluate your output against human data.
 You know which evaluation measures you should use given the type of data and model.
+You can perform significance testing.
 You can do a sensible error analysis

 •• 14 lectures, 2x45 minutes